High-fidelity two-qubit gates of hybrid superconducting-semiconducting singlet-triplet qubits: Singlet-triplet two-qubit gates

 where $\vec{\tau}^1$ ($\vec{\tau}^2$) is the Pauli vector acting on the computational space of the first (second) ST qubit, spanned by the states \{$|\!\!\uparrow_1\downarrow_2\rangle, |\!\!\downarrow_1\uparrow_2\rangle$\} \big(\{$|\!\!\uparrow_3\downarrow_4\rangle$, $|\!\!\downarrow_3\uparrow_4\rangle$\}\big), with $|\!\uparrow_{\alpha}\rangle$ pointing along $\vec{n}_B$.
 The single-qubit terms $\vec{\mathcal{B}}_i=\left( J_i \text{Re}\left[\gamma_{\perp}(\Phi_\text{so})\right] , J_i \text{Im}\left[\gamma_{\perp}(\Phi_\text{so})\right] , \delta h_i\right)$ enable single qubit rotations.
 The superconductor mediates effective Ising qubit-qubit interactions $\propto \mathcal{J}\gamma_{\parallel}(2\Phi_\text{so})$ via crossed Andreev reflection.
 Single- and two-qubit gates are enabled by controlling $J_i$ and $\mathcal{J}$, respectively.
 Importantly, the SOI induces an anisotropic factor described by the dimensionless functions

-These functions are shown in Fig.~\ref{fig:423049850445989}(b)-(c), respectively.
+These functions are shown in Figs.~\ref{fig:423049850445989}(b) and \ref{fig:423049850445989}(c), respectively.
 We emphasize that they are fully controllable by the SOI angle $\Phi_\text{so}$ and by the direction $\theta$ of the Zeeman vector $\vec{n}_B$ relative to the SOI vector $\vec{n}_\text{so}$ (Fig.~\ref{pic:13209801293}).
-In the SM \cite{SM} we calculate higher-order corrections to the qubit-qubit interaction and the leakage coupling.